raphw/byte-buddy/README.md

 With the above interceptor, any intercepted method could be matched and processed.
 For example, when matching `Function::apply`, the method's arguments would be passed as the single element of an array.
 Also, a `Method` reference to `Fuction::apply` would be passed as the interceptor's second argument due to the `@Origin` annotation.
-By declaringthe `@RuntimeType` annotation on the method, Byte Buddy finally casts the returned value to the return value of the intercepted method if this is necessary.
+By declaring the `@RuntimeType` annotation on the method, Byte Buddy finally casts the returned value to the return value of the intercepted method if this is necessary.
 In doing so, Byte Buddy also applies automatic boxing and unboxing.